Redesigning Programs

 Harnessing the power of social norms

-Programs can reduce the stigma of signing up, by drawing on a behaviourally-informed screening tool to assist case management.
-Screening questions might be reduced and simplified, to focus on patterns of behaviour, and in turn, inform goal-setting and commitment to family and friends.
+• Using behavioural science, the questions might be reduced and simplified, to focus on patterns of behaviour, and in turn, inform goal-setting and commitment to family and friends.

-- Use visual feedback about patterns of behavioural, short-term goals and program outcomes.
+• Use a simplified template, checklists and visual feedback about patterns of behavioural, short-term goals and program outcomes.

-Use the screening tool to prompt best practice from case workers and to enhance clients’ self-esteem at the point of assessment.
+• Use the tool to prompt best practice from case workers and to enhance clients’ self-esteem at the point of assessment

 Encourage commitment.
 At the end of the assessment session, the tool might provide a meaningful measure that could be provided to the client as a type of commitment device.
 This could be writing down a goal that emerges from the assessment.
 Behavioural science shows that making commitments to family or friends increases the likelihood of achieving goals.